MSBradshaw/BOCC/README.md

 snakemake -s run_everything.smk --cores 64
 ```

-This pipeline will produce the clusters them selves and .tsv files containing the features used by XGBoost for usefulness predictions.
-The training, testing and use of XGBoost reproduction can be found [here](https://github.com/ConGibbs10/BOCCRank).
+This pipeline will produce the clusters them selves and the XGBoost prediction results.